gsbullmer/linux-server-config/README.md

 - [Secure PostgreSQL on Ubuntu][3.9]

 ## Setup the Server
-This step-by-step guide will walk you through the server setup
+This step-by-step guide explains everything that was done to setup the server.

 ### The Virtual Machine
 Udacity provided a virtual server through Amazon EC2.